ues-io/uesio/README.md

 # <a id="set-up-local-dns"></a> Set up your local DNS

+If you just want to work in the Uesio Studio site, local DNS setup is not necessary, you can just access "http://localhost:3000".

-The Uesio application maps DNS domains and subdomains to Uesio Sites, so the app can't just be accessed via "localhost" as you might expect.
-You'll need to configure your OS to properly handle the local Uesio domains and subdomains.
+However, to simmulate how Uesio routes DNS domains and subdomains to Uesio sites, you need to configure your OS to properly route "local" DNS domains (e.g. "uesio-dev.com") to the Uesio app server running on localhost.

 There are two ways to do this, you'll need to pick one: